HereIsKevin/neat/README.md

-# *neat*

 ---

 If you find ***neat*** inspiring, amazing, or even just interesting, please give it a ⭐️ to help the project grow.
+Feedback is always welcome through issues, though please remember to be polite.

 ---

+# *neat*

 **Neat, customizable, and blazing-fast bash prompt**